echo-air-model/echo-air-model.github.io/docs/code_details/create_pop_control_files.md

 1. Create a copy of the batch_control_file_input_template.csv file that is saved in the echo-air directory under "templates".
 2. Open the copy of the file in a CSV-editor (e.g., Microsoft Excel, Google Sheets, notepad).
-3. Add a column for each of the control files you want to create, following the instructions for the [Control File Specifications](https://echo-air-model.github.io/docs/file_specifications/input_file_specifications/control_file_input.html).
+3. Add a column for each of the control files you want to create, following the instructions for the [Population Control File Specifications](https://echo-air-model.github.io/docs/file_specifications/input_file_specifications/pop_control_file_input.html).
 Save this file as a CSV.
 4. Start up your console (e.g., Mac Terminal, Windows Ubuntu, Linux terminal) following the same [process](https://echo-air-model.github.io/docs/getting_started/start_up_console.html) as described during setup.
 Navigate to the echo-air directory.
 ```bash
 cd [your/file/path]/echo-air
    ```

-5. Call the `create_control_files.py` script through the terminal, substituting in the following inputs: where the snippet below says \[path/to/batch_control_file_input\], use the path to the file you edited as part of step 3; where the snippet below says \[path/to/outputs\], put the file path for where you want the control files to be saved.
+5. Call the `create_pop_control_files.py` script through the terminal, substituting in the following inputs: where the snippet below says \[path/to/batch_control_file_input\], use the path to the file you edited as part of step 3; where the snippet below says \[path/to/outputs\], put the file path for where you want the control files to be saved.
 ```bash
 python3 create_control_files.py -i '[path/to/batc_control_file_input]' -o '[path/to/outputs]'
    ```